All Products

 Next Hop

-3. Check the security group rules of the ECS instances.
+3. Check the Security Group rules of the backend ECS instances.

-Packets are sent from the CIDR block of the back-to-origin route to the ECS instances.
-Make sure that the security group rules of the ECS instances allow access from the CIDR block.
-In this example, you must add an inbound rule to the security group of the ECS instances to allow access from the back-to-origin CIDR block (100.64.0.0/10) of ALB.
-Otherwise, the access to backend services across regions fails.
+Packets for cross-region access use an IP address from the back-to-origin route network segment as the source address to access backend services.
+You must add an inbound rule to the security group of the ECS instance to allow traffic from the 100.64.0.0/10 network segment, which is the back-to-origin route network segment for ALB.
+Otherwise, cross-region access to the backend service will fail.
 For more information, see Add a security group rule.

 Yes, you can.